Skip to main content

 The Value Math

-At affordably priced, the per-product cost is roughly $5.50.
-Compare that to buying retinol, Vitamin C, peptide, and HA serums individually from The Ordinary — which would run approximately $30-40 for just four serums.
+At affordably priced, the per-product cost lands well under ten dollars each.
+Compare that to buying retinol, Vitamin C, peptide, and HA serums individually from The Ordinary — which would run two to three times more for just four serums.
 YEOUTH includes eight products for less than that.
 The value proposition is not subtle.

 But value only counts if you use what you buy.
 If three of the eight products sit unused, the effective per-product cost doubles.
-Be honest about whether you will build a routine around all eight — or whether a focused four-product set would serve you better.
+Be honest about If you will build a routine around all eight — or whether a focused four-product set would serve you better.
+The most common unused items in buyer feedback are the mask (weekly use is easy to forget) and the eye gel (many people skip the extra step).
+If those two categories do not interest you, calculate the per-product cost on the six you will actually use and compare against buying those six individually.

 How the YEOUTH Set Compares to Other Budget Skincare Bundles